matrix-org/matrix-spec-proposals/proposals/2676-message-editing.md

 property would be ignored.)
 Likewise, there is no `m.new_content` in the plaintext body.
 (Again, any such property would be ignored.)

+For clarity: the payload must be encrypted as normal, ratcheting the Megolm session as normal.
+The original Megolm ratchet entry should **not** be re-used.

 #### Applying `m.new_content`

 When applying a replacement, the `content` property of the original event is